Why Tanning Feels So Complicated For South Asian Women Like Me

 What’s behind the sunscreen myths in South Asian communities?

-Consultant dermatologist Dr. Shaaira Nasir wants to dispel the falsehood that South Asians are somehow immune to skin cancer: “Even though melanin provides some protection against the sun's harmful rays, as [South] Asians we still need to protect our skin by using sunscreen,” she explains.
-She adds that sun exposure is cumulative and causes around 80% of our skin aging.
+London-based consultant dermatologist Dr Shaaira Nasir wants to dispel the falsehood that South Asians are somehow immune to skin cancer: “Even though melanin provides some protection against the sun's harmful rays, as [South] Asians we still need to protect our skin by using sunscreen,” she explains.
+She adds that sun exposure is cumulative and causes around 80% of our skin ageing.
 So where do you even start with sun protection?
-Dr. Shaaira recommends a broad-spectrum sunscreen with SPF 30 to 50.
+Dr Shaaira recommends a broad-spectrum sunscreen with SPF 30 to 50.
 “It’s worth investing in a tinted mineral sunscreen (containing zinc or titanium oxide) that will protect against both UV and visible light,” she adds.

 AdvertisementADVERTISEMENT